richmr/Resemble-Enhance-API-Container/README.md

 Since this container downloads the actual model files, and they aren't mine to distribute, I have not posted this container on Docker Hub.
 But it's a quick build!

+**Please Note**: The exposed API have no security or authentication of any kind.
+I used it on a closed system so this wasn't an issue, but be sure to put appropriate controls in place depending on your threat model and risk.

 ## Features

 - **AI-Powered Denoising**: Uses Resemble Enhance models for high-quality audio denoising